Irshadmeer/INS-group/content/research/research_area_5/index.md

 ### Introduction

-6G and Beyond Networks research focuses on the development of advanced communication architectures and technologies to pave the way for the next generation of mobile networks.
+Cloud and AI Native Network Architectures research area focuses on the development of advanced communication architectures and technologies to pave the way for the next generation of mobile networks.
 This research area explores innovative approaches to optimize the utilization of processing, optical, radio, and storage resources, with a focus on Virtual Centralized Radio Access Network (V-CRAN), machine learning-driven solutions, softwarization, cloudification, and densification.

 ### Key Focus Areas